IN-DEPTH

 Q. What structure did Popular’s social work have?

-A. In the last years of Ángel Ron’s presidency, the bank’s contributions were directed to the Fundación Hispánica, which led the social activity.
-In fact, the Foundation was renamed ‘Hispánica-Grupo Banco Popular,’ as one of its goals was to support the bank’s social and institutional activities, and despite being a pioneer entity in channeling its social activity through a foundation, it did not bear the bank’s name.
+A. In the last years of Ángel Ron’s presidency, the bank’s contributions were directed to the Fundación Hispánica, which led social projects.
+In fact, the Foundation was renamed ‘Hispánica-Grupo Banco Popular,’ as one of its goals was to support the bank’s social and institutional activities, and despite being a pioneer entity in channelling its social activity through a foundation, it did not bear the bank’s name.
 In the agreement signed in 2008, the objectives to be addressed were defined.

 Q. What role did Banco de Depósitos play in Popular’s social work?

 A. It had a relevant function; in reality, it was a branch of Popular without being Popular, and at the same time, it complemented the foundations.
-Many matters were handled by Banco de Depósitos, a multitude of operations, and a large number of institutions, people, or entities that, for various reasons, did not fit within Popular.
+Many affairs were handled by Banco de Depósitos, a multitude of operations, and a large number of institutions, people, or entities that, for various reasons, did not fit in with Popular.
 The reason for acquiring this license is curious: the president always wanted to have a savings bank, but the Bank of Spain did not authorize him.
 He liked the social aspect of the savings banks, which were also non-profit and had no shareholders.
-In fact, he came to control a savings bank; it was emptied, returning all deposits to its customers, and thus, it could be entirely dedicated to social purposes.
+In fact, he came to control a savings bank; it was emptied, returning all deposits to its customers, and that way, it could be entirely devoted to social purposes.

 Q. What type of clients did Banco de Depósitos serve?

-A. As part of its social work, it dealt with people Popular could not finance—they provided loans, credits, and guarantees—because they did not meet the solvency guarantees, but money was not given away.
-These were loans on honor.
-One of Luis Valls’s principles was that given money is not valued.
-He never wanted to give money outright, which is why Banco de Depósitos made financing more flexible, but it had to be repaid.
+A. As part of its social work, it dealt with the people Popular could not finance—providing loans, credits, and guarantees—because they did not meet the solvency guarantees; but money was not given away.
+These were loans of honor.
+One of Luis Valls’s principles was that gifted money is not valued.
+He never wanted to give money outright, which is why Banco de Depósitos made financing more flexible; but it had to be repaid.

 Q. Today, does Banco de Depósitos continue providing social assistance?